+The Company's operations began again in 1997.
 The Company, through its wholly owned subsidiary ANV owns income producing commercial real estate leased until 2026.
 The real estate consists solely of the land with no buildings or improvements ("Land").
 All improvements on the Land are those of the tenant.